 - Rig fall arrest systems to allow movement of the worker only as far as the edge of the walking/working surface when used at hoist areas.

 Retractable can often be a better investment because it works in more situations — even instances where workers are at heights under 20 feet.
-It’s more expensive, but it may be the only fall protection you need to purchase.
+It’s more expensive, but it may be the last you need to purchase.

 If you need help deciding what type of fall protection would be best for you, feel free to give us a call at 864.905.7835.